 Róisín Brennan has served as a Director since May 2018.
-Ms. Brennan is a former Chief Executive of IBI Corporate Finance Ltd. where she had extensive experience advising public companies in Ireland.
-She is currently a Non-Executive Director of Musgrave Group plc, Glanbia plc and Dell Bank International DAC having previously been a Non-Executive Director of DCC plc from 2005 until 2016 and Hibernia REIT plc from 2019 to 2022.
+She is a former Chief Executive of IBI Corporate Finance Ltd. where she had extensive experience advising Irish public companies.
+Ms. Brennan is currently a Non-Executive Director of Musgrave Group plc, Glanbia plc and Dell Bank International DAC having previously been a Non-Executive Director of DCC plc from 2005 until 2016 and Hibernia REIT plc from 2019 to 2022.
 She is an Irish Citizen.

 Michael Cawley has served as a Director since September 2014.
-Mr. Cawley previously worked with Ryanair for 17 years as Deputy CEO and COO until he retired in March 2014.
-Mr. Cawley's other Non-Executive Directorships include Kingspan Group plc and Hostelworld Group plc, and he is a former Director of Flutter Entertainment plc.
+He previously worked with Ryanair for 17 years as Deputy CEO and COO until he retired in March 2014.
+Mr. Cawley is a Non-Executive Director of Hostelworld Group plc, and he is a former Director of Flutter Entertainment plc and Kingspan Group plc.
 He is an Irish citizen.